 I’m a big fan of sheep’s cheeses and this one is a corker.
 Somewhat like a Pecorino but not as salty or sheepy, it’s sweet and nutty.
 There’s also something grassy about it and this was the smell I got too when I opened the fridge; opening my fridge can often release some pretty noxious odours but the Lord of the Hundreds had a lovely sweet, sheep-in-the-meadow whiff about it.

-Happy Fromage Friday and may your festive cheeseboards brimmeth over!
+May your festive cheeseboards brimmeth over!